Overview of Settings > Beaver Builder

 Beaver Builder comes with the Font Awesome, Foundation, and WordPress Dashicons icon sets.
 You can also add your own icon sets through this UI, by helping you upload custom sets from Fontello or IcoMoon to your Media Library.

 For help and tips creating custom icon sets, see the article about icon sets.

 Branding tab (Agency version only)

-Agency versions only have a Branding tab, where you can change the name of the Page Builder plugin as it appears in the user interface, as well as the Beaver Builder theme if you're using it.
-See the Agencies collection for other ways to white label your websites.
+Agency versions only have a Branding tab, where you can change the name of the Beaver Builder plugin as it appears in the user interface, as well as the Beaver Builder theme if you're using it.
+See the Agencies collection in this knowledge base for other ways to white label your websites.

 Help Button tab (Agency version only)